ASaiM/hmp_mock_tests/doc/report/report.md

 \label{unexpected_clades}
 \end{table}

-Interestingly, for both workflows (*EBI metagenomics* and ASaiM), the proportion of unexpected clades is higher for SRR072232 than for SRR072233 (Table \ref{unexpected_clades}).
-We do not have a good explanation for this phenomenon.

 Taxonomic results obtained with *EBI metagenomics* pipeline are less precise than the one obtained with ASaiM workflow.
-Indeed, the most precise taxonomic level is family for *EBI metagenomics* and species for ASaiM.
-Then, to compare taxonomic results, we focus on family level (Figure \ref{family_abundances}).
+Indeed, the most precise taxonomic level is family for *EBI metagenomics* (Figure \ref{ebi_taxonomy}) and species for ASaiM (Figure \ref{asaim_taxonomy}).
+Comparison of taxonomic results focus then on family level (Figure \ref{family_abundances}).

 \begin{figure}[h!]
     \centering